Miguel Cotto vs. DeMarcus Corley: Background

+The fight

 The fight was broadcast to the United States live on HBO Boxing's "Boxing After Dark" leg.
 Cotto wore trunks that had the flags of every Hispanic country.

 About half a minute into the fight, Corley went down from a right cross to the head.
 He was rocked often the rest of the first round, but he was able to stay on his feet.

 Cotto kept hitting Corley with stamina-reducing shots to the body and the head in round two, but he lost a point, when, without any previous warnings, referee Ismael Quinones Falu deducted it from the scorecards after Corley complained that Cotto had hurt him on the crotch area.
 It was a somewhat unusual move by the referee: usually they give boxers a number of warnings before actually deducting a point for illegal fighting tactics.

 In the third round, Corley hit Cotto flush with a right hand to the chin, and Cotto, who was arguably having the worst round of his career, almost fell.
 Corley mounted an attack, pinning Cotto against the ropes for most of the round.
 Cotto was then suddenly struck by a low blow himself, and he went to the floor.
 The referee gave him time to recover, but did not take any points away from Corley.
 Towards the end of the round, both fighters engaged in an exchange of powerful lefts, with Cotto's barely missing Corley's body, but Corley's getting Cotto on the head and sending him to the ropes again.

 Having recuperated in between rounds, Cotto picked up the fight's momentum again in round four, using his jab, and then connecting with various combinations towards the end of the round.

 By round five, Cotto sported a cut inside his nose and he also had a swollen eye.
 Corley looked like he had taken tremendous punishment as well; he looked tired and his face looked like it had a few small cuts too.